fbl100/jpype-358/readme.md

 ### Java
 This has been reproduced with Oracle jdk8 update 172 and OpenJDK 10 on a OSX High Sierra (10.13.6)

-The source for the mandelbrot calculation is included in this repository in the mandelbrot-calc directory.
+The library included is already compiled.
+In the event that you want to mess with the java side, I have included the source for the mandelbrot calculation in the mandelbrot-calc directory.
 To build it, issue the following commands:
 ```
 cd mandelbrot-calc